mister-god/hatboy/README.md

 # HatBoy Ethical Testing Tool

 ## Description
 HatBoy is a tool designed for ethical penetration testing and browser vulnerability assessment.
-It provides options for Localhost, Cloudflared, and LocalXpose tunneling.
+It allows you to create phishing templates and capture victim data, including camera, microphone, and location information.

 ## Features
 - Launch phishing templates via Localhost, Cloudflared, or LocalXpose.
-- Automatically manage tokens for LocalXpose.
+- Automatically save victim data in separate folders named after their IP addresses.
-- Capture data securely and log it for testing purposes.
+- Capture and log data securely for ethical testing purposes.
+- Editable templates for customization.

 ## Installation
 1. Clone the repository: